-Academic excellence, professional achievement, and civic engagement: these are the cornerstones of the Goodnight Scholars Program, enabling us to shape tomorrow’s leaders, innovators, and entrepreneurs.
+Academic excellence, professional achievement, and civic engagement: these are the cornerstones of the Goodnight Scholars Program.

 The Goodnight Scholars Program, funded by a gift from Dr. Jim and Ann Goodnight, began in 2008 with 25 scholars.
 Since that time, it has grown into a comprehensive student development program designed to develop scholars into leaders within the STEM and/or Education fields.

-Every programming initiative of the Goodnight Scholars Program is created with at least one of the following goals in mind:
+Every programming initiative of the Goodnight Scholars Program is created with at least one of the following objectives in mind:

 Dr. Jim Goodnight is founder and CEO of the SAS Institute, the world’s leading business intelligence software vendor.
 Ann Goodnight, director of community relations at SAS, is a former member of the NC State Board of Trustees.
 Both are NC State graduates.
 Their frequent interactions with Goodnight Scholars provide students with unique and invaluable exposure to visionary leaders.